Encoding

 Certain protocols, such as Uniswap V4, allow you to save token transfers between consecutive swaps thanks to their flash accounting.
 In case your solution contains sequential (non-split) swaps of such protocols, our encoders compress these consecutive swaps into a single swap group, meaning that a single call to our executor is sufficient for performing these multiple swaps.

-In the example above, the encoder will compress three consecutive swaps into the following swap group to call the UniswapV4 executor:
+In the example above, the encoder will compress three consecutive swaps into the following swap group to call the Executor:

 One solution will contain multiple swap groups if different protocols are used.